antjoh1/NjuskaloRealEstateScraper/README.md

 # Njuskalo scraper

+--- Fork of @xxzoltanxx original scraper.
+This verion streamlines some of the code and focuses it to primarily scrape real estate inforation ---

+--- Work in Progress ---

 <h4>An open-source Python program to scrape Njuskalo using Playwright and BeautifulSoup.</h4>

 Use the software provided at your own risk.
 I cannot be held responsible for any potential consequences, including any potential damages.